Covington, Virginia: 2000 census

 In the city, the population was spread out, with 21.5% under the age of 18, 8.2% from 18 to 24, 26.3% from 25 to 44, 23.9% from 45 to 64, and 20.2% who were 65 years of age or older.
 The median age was 40 years.
 For every 100 females, there were 91.6 males.
 For every 100 females age 18 and over, there were 86.1 males.

 The median income for a household in the city was $30,325, and the median income for a family was $36,640.
 Males had a median income of $30,755 versus $20,316 for females.
 The per capita income for the city was $16,758.
 About 10.7% of families and 12.9% of the population were below the poverty line, including 16.1% of those under age 18 and 9.1% of those age 65 or over.

 Economy

-Covington's economy is dominated by Westrock, which has been operating in the city since 1899.
+Covington's economy is dominated by WestRock, which has been operating in the city since 1899.
+In 2024, it merged with Smurfit Kappa to become Smurfit Westrock.
 The facility employs about 1300 workers, mostly from Covington and Alleghany County.
 Its production includes bleached paper and paperboard for packaging, and is the second largest on the East Coast.

-Both Alleghany County, VA and Covington City are known for the low cost of their housing markets and close proximity to The Homestead in Bath County (VA), Lexington (VA), The Greenbrier in White Sulphur Springs (WV), Lewisburg (WV), and Roanoke (VA), each of which is within about a 45-minute drive.
+Both Alleghany County and Covington City are known for the low cost of their housing markets.

+Arts and culture

+Architecture

+Forty acres of the historic core of the city are included in the Covington Historic District, consisting of late-19th and early-20th-century commercial buildings and residences.
+The district was added to the National Register of Historic Places in 1991.

 Sports

-Covington has a team in the Valley Baseball League called the Lumberjacks.
+The Covington Lumberjacks, members of the Valley Baseball League, play at Casey Field in downtown Covington.
+The city previously hosted the Covington Astros and Covington Red Sox of the Appalachian League.

 Government

 The city has a council–manager government.
-The current mayor of Covington is Thomas H. Sibold Jr.
+The current mayor of Covington is Fred F. Forbes III.
+Covington is one of three cities (with Roanoke and Salem) in the Roanoke Regional Partnership.